h2non/rocky/README.md

 Built for [node.js](http://nodejs.org)/[io.js](https://iojs.org).

 **rocky** can be fluently used [programmatically](#programmatic-api) or via [command-line](#command-line) interface.
-It's is framework agnostic, but you can optionally plug in with [connect](https://github.com/senchalabs/connect)/[express](http://expressjs.com) apps.
+It's framework agnostic, but you can optionally plug in with [connect](https://github.com/senchalabs/connect)/[express](http://expressjs.com) apps.

 To get started, take a look to [how does it work](#how-does-it-work), [basic usage](#usage), [middleware layer](#middleware-layer) and [examples](/examples).